TyraelS/Selenium/README.md

 # Selenium
-Repo for files of selenium courses
+Repo for files from selenium course